One of the most underrated accessories for a passenger car these days – the roof racks.

 Common mistakes people make when using cross-bars

 Hopefully, this guide will give you a rough idea of what NOT TO DO when using crossbars

 Loading too much load unevenly.
 Crossbars can easily hold up to two-three times over the recommended loading capacity.
 If the roof racks manual and the car’s owner’s manual says that the maximum weight capacity of the moving vehicle is 75 kg/ 165 pounds, then this is the safe loading capacity WHEN DRIVING.
 You can still use a roof-top tent on the roof if the car’s roof holds onto it.

 - Unproperly fitted racks

-Most people install the racks first time in their life or lack the necessary experience on tools can adjust the racks unproperly – which could lead to the racks come undone.
+Most people install the racks first time in their life or lack the necessary experience on tools can adjust the racks unproperly – which could lead to the racks coming undone.

 - Unproperly fastened equipment